chenxuuu/prestocore/README.md

-# We're alive!
+# Opera 12.15 Source Code
 ---

-## build
+## Build

-apply patches for your os and use
+Apply patches for your OS and use

 * `./flower -v -j 1` - on *nix systems
-* visual studio and sln file in `platforms` on M$ OS
+* visual studio and sln file in `platforms` on Microsoft Windows OSes

-## patches
+## Patches

-you can get all patches here:
+You can get all patches here:
 https://github.com/PrestoXen/openopera-patches

-if you found a bug in original presto code, submit issue here: https://github.com/PrestoXen/openopera-issues
+If you found a bug in original presto code, submit issue here: https://github.com/PrestoXen/openopera-issues

-## mirrors
+## Mirrors

 Torrent in i2p (setup i2p-router and use i2psnark)
 ```